equinor/fusion-bmt/README.md

 ## Deploy

-We have 3 different environments in use; dev, test and prod.
+We have 4 different environments in use; dev, qa, prod and pr.
 Dev is the environment that runs when pushing to master.
-Test and prod will run when pushing to the specific branches.
-Dev will only deploy to Radix environment, but Test and Prod will deploy the frontend to both Radix and Fusion.
+Qa, prod and pr will run when pushing to the specific branches.
+Dev and pr will only deploy to Radix environment, but qa and prod will deploy the frontend to both Radix and Fusion.

 Deploy to a specific environment is done by pushing a branch to the following
 branch: